janishar/mit-deep-learning-book-pdf/README.md

 **Comment on this book by Elon Musk**
 >Written by three experts in the field, Deep Learning is the only comprehensive book on the subject." -- Elon Musk, cochair of OpenAI; cofounder and CEO of Tesla and SpaceX

 **This is not available as PDF download.
-So, I have taken the prints of the HTML content and binded into a flowless PDF version of the book, as suggested by the website itself**
+So, I have taken the prints of the HTML content and binded into a flawless PDF version of the book, as suggested by the website itself**

 **http://www.deeplearningbook.org/ says:**
 >What is the best way to print the HTML format?